Purple copper butterfly - one of Australia's rarest butterfly species

-The purple copper butterfly is only found in the Central Tablelands of NSW.
-It is one of Australia's rarest butterfly species.
-Its habitat is restricted to elevations above 900 m, where it feeds exclusively on a form of blackthorn.
+The purple copper butterfly is one of Australia's rarest butterfly species and is only found in the Central Tablelands of New South Wales.
+Its habitat is restricted to elevations above 900 metres.